 Traditionally, these fish hooks were hand-carved by fishermen from whale bones, as a nod to the fact that the sea was a place of beauty and supplied all needs, allowing traditional Hawaiian people self-sufficiency.
 However, as whales became a protected species, fishermen began to carve hooks from cattle bones, shells, wood, or precious stones.

 Today, there are many materials that artisans make Maui hook necklaces from, and depending on your style, there are options for everyone!
-We’ve compiled a list of some of our favorite materials and a little about each, so you can decide which is Maui hook necklace is right for you or someone you love.
+We’ve compiled a list of some of our favorite materials and a little about each, so you can decide which hook of Maui necklace is right for you or someone you love.

 - Steller’s sea cow bone